PortsMaster/PortMaster-Website/content/markdown/faq.markdown

 The full list of supported devices can be found here:

 ## How can I install PortMaster?
-A Guide to install Portmaster can be found here:
+A Guide to install Portmaster can be found [here](https://portmaster.games/supported-devices.html)

 ## Do I have to use PortMaster to install ports?